usf-hs-614/usf-hs-614.github.io/_posts/2015-02-09-Update-Required-packages.md

 date: 2015-02-09 16:46:49
 ---

-Thanks to Nikhil for catching and error in the hs-614-requirements.txt that I sent out a couple days ago.
+Thanks to Nikhil for catching an error in the hs-614-requirements.txt that I sent out a couple days ago.
 The link in the previous post has been updated and is available again here: http://usf-hs-614.github.io/files/hs-614-requirements.txt